Purchasing A Violin? Myths & Warning Signs

 4. €50,000 & above – For Professional players

-Professional violins are premium older violins which were constructed by well-known makers.
-When spending this amount of money, its always best to purchase from a reputable trader.
+Professional violins are premium older violins which were constructed by well-known makers or luthiers as they are often known.
+When spending this amount of money, it’s always best to purchase from a reputable trader.
 These violins should come with a title and the price should be based on a current appraisal by a string appraiser.

 When Purchasing A Violin Tone & Feel Are Essential

-When you know what category & price range you fall in to, you should then start gathering information and make your decision based on your preference of tone and feel.
+When you know into which category and price range you fall you should then start gathering information and make your decision based on your preference of tone and feel.

 The feel of the violin